 3: Study both what you have and what you want and match it up with a style

-9 Common Home Decorating Styles
+10 Common Home Decorating Styles

-- neutral colours like beige and white
+- Neutral colors like beige and white

-- intricate details like tufting and carving
+- Intricate details like tufting and carving

-- patterns like florals and damask
+- Patterns such as florals and damask

-- porcelain accessories, landscape art, brass accents
+- Porcelain accessories, landscape art, and brass accents

 Photo licensed from Adobe Stock